rjzupkoii/PSU-CIDD-Malaria-Simulation/manual/README.md

 **Directories / Folders**\
 `chapters` - Contains the chapters of the manual, one chapter per file.\
 `appendices` - Contains the appendices of the manual, one appendix per file.\
+`tex` - Custom TeX files used to configure the layout of the manual.

 Additionally, the `demo` and `examples` directories contain the code for the simulation demo and example configuration YAML files respectively.

 ## Building the Manual
 The easiest way to edit and build the manual is via [RStudio](https://posit.co/products/open-source/rstudio/) which includes support for source and visual editing along with partial builds of chapters via the **Knit** menu option.
-The full manual can be built via the **Build** tab, then the **Build Book** command (see figure).
+The full manual can be built via the **Build** tab, then the **Build Book** command.
 The newly compiled PDF will overwrite the `manual.pdf` file in the root of this directory.